 Construction and demolition materials make up a large percent of the waste stream, but many of it can be reused or recycled.
 All haulers and contractors responsible for handling C & D waste must obtain a Private Waste Hauler Permit from LASAN prior to collecting, hauling and transporting C & D waste, and C & D waste can only be taken to City-certified C &D processing facilities.

 The South Coast Air Basin presently has some of the highest levels of fine particulate pollution in the United States.
-Public health and air pollution concerns led to the adoption of Rule 445 and other elements of the Healthy Hearths program.
-Wood-burning devices are significant sources of air pollution in the Southland and can pollute indoor air with fine particulates and toxic air pollutants
+Public health and air pollution concerns led to the adoption of Rule 445.
+Wood-burning devices are significant sources of air pollution in the Southland and can pollute indoor air with fine particulates and toxic air pollutants.